AAV-2025-2026/User-Interface/README.md

 In this repo, add:

 * 2 folders, one focusing on each car
-  - each car folder will contain subfolders for each aspect (sensors, documentation, etc)
+  - each car folder will contain subfolders for each car aspect (car sensors, car documentation, etc)

-* 1 folder for documents
+* 1 folder for project documents (gantt chart, task delegation, project member activity, etc)
 * 1 folder for graphs

   Note: Add a README to each section